 The Dean of Students and the appropriate vice president will ensure that appropriate documentation is maintained, that the rights of all parties involved are protected and that all time lines are followed.
 Written communication sent to the student will be through com.edu email or certified mail.
-All time limits set for these grievance procedures may be extended by mutual consent of parties involved.
-Grievance records shall remain confidential unless permission is given by the parties involved to release such information.
-Grievance records shall be maintained on file for three years after the grievance resolution.
-No grievance decision shall be recorded on the student's transcript.
-Only in the case as allowed by College policy would the complaint records be included in an employee's personnel record.
+All time limits set for these complaint procedures may be extended by mutual consent of parties involved.
+Complaint records shall remain confidential in accordance with the District's Records Retention procedures (See CIA Local and CIA Legal).
+Complaint records shall be maintained on file in accordance with the District's Records Retention procedures (CIA Local and CIA Legal) for three years after the grievance resolution.
+No complaint decision shall be recorded on the student's transcript.